-A trademark is an intellectual property right that protects established brands.
-The idea behind trademark law is to allow a producer of goods or services to distinguish their goods or services from those of a different producer.
-If a consumer purchases a hamburger that comes in a bag with the McDonald’s arches on it, they know that burger comes from McDonald’s, not Wendy’s.
+A trademark is an intellectual property right that protects a company's brand.
+The idea is to allow a producer of goods or services to distinguish their goods or services from those of a different producer.
+If you purchase a hamburger that comes in a bag with the McDonald’s arches on it, you know that burger came from McDonald’s, not Wendy’s.

 On the other side of the coin, trademark law can and should be used to protect a company’s brand.
 There are state, federal, and international laws that allow businesses to “register” their trademarks, which in turn generally allows them to prohibit other companies or individuals from using those marks without permission.

-Registration is not an automated process, each application is reviewed to ensure that it meets the registering office’s requirements.
+Registration is not an automated process.
+Each application is reviewed to ensure that it meets the registering office’s requirements.
 Each level of government has different rules regarding trademark registration, and sometimes there are ways to more easily register a trademark in different countries at the same time.
-At Whitcomb Law, P.C., we understand trademark registration filing requirements and can assist you in registering your qualifying trademarks.

-Even after a trademark is registered, there are steps a business must take to enforce their trademark in order to protect the registration.
-Failure to do so could result in losing registered trademark status.
+Even after your trademark is registered, there are steps you must take to enforce it in order to protect your registration.
+Failure to do so could result in losing your registration status.
 Our attorneys can help you develop a policing strategy and intervene on your behalf if others impermissibly try to use your trademark.

 Your Business Needs a Trademark Attorney

 The above are just a few of the many reasons your business needs a trademark attorney.
-For more reasons or for legal advice on the use and enforcement of trademarks in your business, contact the attorneys at Whitcomb Law, P.C. today to see how we can be of assistance.Contact US
+For more reasons or for legal advice on the use and enforcement of trademarks in your business, contact the attorneys at WSM Law today to see how we can be of assistance.Contact US